Psalm 23:2 “He makes me to lie down in green pastures;”

 Isaiah 46:10 “I declare the end from the beginning, and from long ago what is not yet done, saying: my plan will take place, and I will do all my will.”

-Do you think that just possibly, if our hearts are that complex, then the greater scope of our lives are just as complex or even more so?
-The spiritual aspect of our being cannot be visibly demonstrated, dissected, monitored on a machine, or illustrated in a diagram.
+Do you think that just possibly, since our hearts are that complex, within the greater scope of our lives that we are just as complex?
+The spiritual aspect of our being cannot be visibly demonstrated, dissected, monitored on a machine, or illustrated in a diagram and yet we know it exists.
+Heart doctors can’t diagnose a spiritual heart but the Lord knows us better than we know ourselves.

-We must look to the source of all Truth to understand the spiritual aspect of our being that continues on after death…the Bible is that source of truth.
+We must look to the source of all Truth to understand the spiritual aspects of our lives…the Bible reveals that Truth.

 Psalm 42:1 “As the deer pants for the water brooks, So pants my soul for You, O God.”

-When we allow the Lord to nourish and guide us in our lives, we find that He more than just supplies us with our needs but His love abounds for us as we delight in Him.
+When we allow the Lord to nourish and guide us in our lives, we find that He not only supplies us with our needs but His love abounds for us as we delight in Him.

 Each move that the Lord makes has a purpose.
-Whether it is going on in the journey through the desert, walking in lush meadows or simply resting, the process He has us on is one we can have faith that what He is doing is Good.
+Whether it seems life is a long journey through the desert, or a walk in lush meadow, the process He has us on is one we can have faith that what He is doing is Good.

 Remember…..you are His.
 He broods over you like a hen over her chicks.
 You are so important to Him.
 Know that your value is not in what you do, but in who you are.
 You were made by Him and for Him.
 When you keep that perspective, you will see life as it should be viewed, with His purpose in mind.